YoofiBP/frontier-test/README.md

     npm run test

 ### On differences between payload in product spec and payload in this documentation
-Using 'fulname' and 'phoneno' instead of the indicated 'firstname' and 'phone' makes iteration over the input fields easier.
+Using 'fullname' and 'phoneno' instead of the indicated 'firstname' and 'phone' makes iteration over the input fields easier.
 There is no need for additional code to remap the property names to the input names.
 The names of the input fields took precedence over the indicated property names.